-The Department of Campus Safety will conduct the University's initial investigation and forward the report to the University's Human Resources Manager for review when the incident involves a university employee.
-The Human Resources Manager will determine the discipline for each incident ranging from No Action to termination.
+The Department of Campus Safety will conduct the University's initial investigation and forward the report to the Vice President of Administration and General Counsel for review when the incident involves a university employee.
+The same will determine the discipline for each incident ranging from No Action to termination.

 Faculty, adjuncts, staff, students, volunteers, and guests should immediately notify the Department of Campus Safety when a person is seen on campus with a firearm.
 If a person appears dangerous, acting suspicious, threatening, or behaving irrationally, stay away from the individual, document what the person looks like, and where they are located on campus.
-Then call Campus Safety at 602-489-5301or 911 immediately.
+Then call Campus Safety at 602-489-5301 or 911 immediately.